dotnet/csharplang/proposals/yield-in-try-catch.md

 outer finally
 ```

 The `"after catch"` is not printed beacuse only the `finally` structure is mirrored in the `Dispose` method.
-The `catch`, like all other statements between `finally` is not included. statements in between the `catch` and `finally` are not executed in `Dispose`.
+The `catch`, like all other statements between `finally` is not included.
+Statements in between the `catch` and `finally` are not executed in `Dispose`.
 This may seem odd at first glance but is leaning into the specified behavior for iterator `Dispose`.

 ### Dispose and finally in async iterators